AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

 We try to write our code in a way where executions happens visually from top to bottom, causing excessive nesting on functions and result in what you can see above.

-To improve your callbacks you can read this [article](http://callbackhell.com/).
+To improve your callbacks you can check out http://callbackhell.com/

 Here we will focus on how to write promises.